ruehlef/Physics-Reports/README.md

-# Repository for "Data science in string theory"
+# Repository for Physics  Report: Data science in string theory

 In this repository, you can find material used in the Physics Report book "Data science in string theory".
 It is meant to get you started by providing simple example codes for the various data science techniques introduced in the book.